jonathanmelville/s3-secure-downloads/README.md

 ### This Craft 2.x plugin is no longer maintained.
-You are free to use it in your Craft2.x projects but no further development will take place and not support is offered.
+You are free to use it in your Craft2.x projects but no further development will take place and no support is offered.

 [![No Maintenance Intended](http://unmaintained.tech/badge.svg)](http://unmaintained.tech/)